Paradoxxs/Gitbook/osint/Sources/Domains.md

 Historical domain IP addresses:

 [Viewdns iphistory](https://viewdns.info/iphistory/)

 [PassiveDNS](https://passivedns.mnemonic.no/)

+## DNS

+Domain name service are how domain names are translated to IP addresses and back.
+It common for multiple domains to be tied to a single IP address, with DNS queries we can find those domains.
+An domain records contains multiple fields of data that can give us insight.

 ## Web archive

 Record websites in order to preserve websites, allowing one to look back in time to see how the internet have changed over time.

 [archive.org wayback machine](https://archive.org/)

 [archive.ph](https://archive.ph/)

 ## Technology